INTERSECT-training/packaging/_episodes/06-publishing.md

 ## Formats

-There are two major formats used to publish python packages:
-- **source distribution** (`sdist` for short):
-  - Contains most of your repository, including tests, and
-  - Requires your build backend (hatchling, in this case) to build.
-- **wheel**:
-  - The wheel is "built", the
-    contents are ready to unpack into standard locations (usually site-packages), and does not contain configuration files like `pyproject.toml`.
-  - Usually you do not include things like tests in the wheel.
-  - Wheels also can contain binaries for packages with compiled portions.

-One additional "format" is available as soon as you have pushed your work to a platform like GitHub:
+One "format" is available as soon as you have pushed your work to a platform like GitHub:
 - **repository**:
   - Contains all of your repository, including tests, metadata, and its history,
   - Requires your build backend (hatchling, in this case) to build.